 Sure, coconut flour has a time and a place and a purpose.
 But its time is not every day, its place is not in every baked good, and its purpose is most definitely not a 1-to-1 substitute for any other flour.

 In fact, coconut flour is a better 1-to-1 substitute for a sponge than it is for a flour.
-It’s so highly absorbent that it will suck the life (and liquid) out of baked goods unless it’s used incredibly sparingly, in conjunction with other flours, or alongside heaps of oil/butter/eggs.
+It's so highly absorbent that it will suck the life (and liquid) out of baked goods unless it's used incredibly sparingly, in conjunction with other flours, or alongside considerably more oil/butter/eggs/liquid than typical flours.

 Enough's enough, coconut flour.
 You've destroyed too many delicious things without remorse.
 It's about time you owned up to your unsavory truth.